DamianMutisya/MsosiHub/README.md

 # MsosiHub

-MsosiHub is a comprehensive recipe management and meal planning application, focusing on East African cuisine.
+MsosiHub is a comprehensive recipe management and meal planning application, focusing on Kenyan cuisine.
 It provides users with a platform to discover, save, and share recipes, as well as create personalized meal plans.

 ## Features